-According to Scripture, God’s children cannot come to know Him, until they begin to observe His Sabbath days.
-This truth is given to us as a specific commandment in the Old Testament, and is confirmed as a basic principle and given as a warning in the New Testament.
+According to Scripture, God’s children cannot truly come to know Him, until they begin to observe His Sabbath days.
+This truth is first given to us as a specific commandment of the Everlasting (New) Covenant (Ex 21:12-16; Eze 20:12,20), and is then confirmed as a basic principle and given to us as a warning (1John 2:3-4).

 In this short writing, we will examine this important truth of Scripture, and then test it to see whether the keeping of His sabbaths is a “salvational” issue or not.
 We will look at the Scriptures that reveal the commandment, the principle, and the warning.

 As we look at the Scriptures, we will begin first with the foundation, where this truth is first mentioned as a command:

 “Speak thou also unto the children of Israel, saying, Verily my sabbaths ye shall keep…” (Exodus 31:13a)

 Before we examine this command, we must remind our Readers, that many precious, Born-again Believers today have not been taught who they are in Messiah Yahushua [Christ Jesus].
 The apostle Paul tells us clearly that by faith in Messiah, we have been “grafted-in” to the commonwealth [citizenship] of Israel (Romans 11:13-24; Ephesians 2:12-13).

 And because we have been grafted-in to the commonwealth of Israel, we are no longer “strangers” from the promises and provisions of the covenants made with Israel.
 All of the covenant details made with Israel now include those who are saved by faith, who have been redeemed by the blood of Yahushua.

 Thus it is, that wherever we see the commands and promises made to the children of Israel, these commands and promises now apply to all who are in Messiah.
 And so it is, that the above command, as well as all the commands given to Israel, now apply to Born-again Believers today.